• Skip to primary navigation

 • 1 ½ cups almond flour

-• 1 tsp Herbs de Provence
+• 1 teaspoon Herbs de Provence

-• ½ tsp Salt
+• ½ teaspoon Salt

-• ½ tsp baking soda
+• ½ teaspoon baking soda

-• ½ tsp garlic powder
+• ½ teaspoon garlic powder

 • ¼ cup olive oil

-• 1 Tbsp water
+• 1 tablespoon water

 For the filling:

-• 2 cup sweet onion (quartered and thinly sliced)
+• 2 cup sweet onion - quartered and thinly sliced

-• 1 Tbsp olive oil
+• 1 tablespoon olive oil

-• 2-3 cloves fresh garlic (finely chopped)
+• 2-3 cloves fresh garlic - finely chopped

-• ½ tsp Herbs de Provence
+• ½ teaspoon Herbs de Provence

-• 2 Tbsp Balsamic vinegar
+• 2 tablespoon Balsamic vinegar

-• 1 tsp sugar
+• 1 teaspoon sugar

 • salt and pepper to taste

-• 1 8 oz container shredded or grated Italian cheese blend (Parmesan, Asiago and/or Romano all work well)
+• 1 8 oz container shredded or grated Italian cheese blend - Parmesan, Asiago and/or Romano all work well

 Instructions